This is a sample exam that I’ve created after finishing RHCE studies. It is to prepare for the RHCE exam based on RHEL 7, which I have yet to take.

 Configure server2 to forward incoming traffic on port 8080/tcp to 10.8.8.71:80 (srv1.rhce.local:80).

-Also configure server2 for firewall SSH logging with a prefix of “SSH_” and a debug level, limit to 2 per minute.
+Also configure server2 for firewalld SSH logging with a prefix of “SSH_” and a debug level, limit to 2 log entries per minute.
 The changes should persist after reboot.

 15. iSCSI Target